WorksHub/sampler/README.md

 # sampler
 This is a SAMPLE Repo.
 Get it?
 SAMPLER.
-Nothing to see here, move along.
+Nothing to see here, move along..